Six Great Ways to Give Your Skin a Spring Clean

 3. Let Your Skin Breathe

 With the change in humidity comes a greater likelihood of sweat and oil on the skin, which can lead to clogged pores and acne.
-Many experts recommend ditching the heavy foundations and going au natural, although that’s just not practical for everyone.
+Many experts recommend ditching the heavy foundations and going au natural as mucg as possible.

-Megan recommends using a good quality pure mineral makeup that contains a natural sunscreen, as mineral makeup doesn't clog your pores and allows your skin to breathe and sweat through your makeup.
+Megan recommends using a good quality pure mineral makeup, as mineral makeup does not clog your pores and allows your skin to breathe and sweat through your makeup.

 Spring Clean Natural Skin